Get Answers To Marriage Counseling Questions

 Get answers to your questions about marriage counseling

 The middle of an argument is generally not the time to bring up couples counseling.
 By doing so, you may risk your partner misinterpreting a genuine attempt to improve the relationship.
 They might think the suggestion is a passive-aggressive threat, or they might accuse you of playing the blame game.
-It’s possible your spouse might think that you will leave the relationship unless they agree to go into counseling.
+It’s possible your spouse might think that you will leave the relationship unless they agree to go into couple counseling.

 Similarly, it may not be best to bring up the subject at a high moment, such as during or after an enjoyable date.
-Even if this is not threatening as bringing it up in a low moment like an argument can be, it is likely to lead to a heavy conversation that can be quite a buzzkill for a nice time.
+Even if this is not as threatening as bringing it up in a low moment like an argument can be, it is likely to lead to a heavy conversation that can be quite a buzzkill for a nice time.
 If you are having frequent problems with your partner and you happen to have a good night, the last thing you normally want to do is ruin that by disrupting the opportunity to experience intimacy and other positive emotions with a discussion that can probably wait.

 Do we really need counseling?